 As a portfolio manager, is there anything you do that sets you apart?

-Aquila Group of Funds portfolio managers visit with financial advisors.
+Aquila Group of Funds portfolio managers visit with financial advisers.
 I do, both in Colorado and in Oregon.
 It’s a bit unusual in our industry.
 Advisors like having that access and the ability to hear straight from us.
 To them, it’s a real benefit.

 That helps you better manage the fund?